Partners & Links

 The Institute for Youth Success has a wealth of resources for mentoring programs devoted to translating research into practice.
 IYS resources are organized into topical areas, and include links to key resources from other organizations.

 Building Intensive Relationships with At-risk Children: The Literature and Research at a Glance, Pati Zimmerman (2007), Published by the Children's Institute

 This useful resource examines mentoring research through the lens of mentoring relationships.
 It discusses key concepts such as mentor and mentee characteristics; contextual and structural factors of relationships including match longevity and frequency of contact; and necessary program supports.

 Public Private Ventures

-Public Private Ventures has undertaken many landmark youth mentoring research projects and runs the Amachi Program, a highly regarded national initiative for mentoring children of prisoners.
+Public Private Ventures conducted many landmark youth mentoring research projects and ran the Amachi Program, a highly regarded national initiative for mentoring children of prisoners.
 Among Public Private Ventures' contributions to mentoring research are: